-Inclusiv Small Business Capital Initiative is launching a new program to help expand access to small business lending through CDFI credit unions thanks to a grant from Empire State Development of New York.
+Inclusiv Small Business Capital Initiative is launching a new program to help expand access to small business lending through CDFI credit unions thanks to a partnership with the Empire State Development of New York.

 We encourage CDFI credit unions serving New York State to sign up as participating lenders.